Learning everything there is to know about cutting board care was a must for me!

 What happened?

-Fortunately, in recent years I have learned how to remove mold from wood cutting boards and how to restore them to their prime with natural conditioning spoon butter.
+Fortunately, in recent years I have learned how to prevent mold growth in wood cutting boards and how to restore them to their prime with natural conditioning spoon butter.

 What is Spoon Butter?